midlantica/LovelyBunchOfCoconuts/content/grifts/houselessness.md

 ---
 title: 'Houselessness'
-claim: 'Houselessness'
+grift: 'Houselessness'
-translation: 'Rename it and it goes away.'
+decode: 'Rename it and it goes away.'
 ---